matt-harvey/dailycashmanager/user_guide/Envelopes.rst

 simply for your own future reference to clarify what kind of transactions will fall under this envelope.

-You will see an *Initial budget allocation* box.
-This represents the initial amount that you want to make available for spending on this category, out of your initial total net assets (assets less liabilities), when your DailyCashManager file is first created.
+You will see an *Initial allocation* box.
+This represents the initial amount that you want to make available for spending on this category, out of your initial total net assets (assets minus liabilities), i.e. your net assets when your DailyCashManager file is first created.
 For example, suppose that when you create your file, you have $100 in cash, $200 in your bank account, and a credit card balance of $(50).
 Your initial total net assets are therefore $250 ($100 + $200 - $50).
-You will want to TODO
+You might say that you want to allocate
+$50 of this towards "Food", $100 towards "Rent", and the remainder towards various other envelopes.
+You would set the *Initial allocation* to "Food" as
+$50, and to "Rent" as $100.

+Generally, if you are creating an envelope some time after you have already set up your DailyCashManager file, you should leave the *Initial allocation* at *zero*.
+Once your initial net wealth is allocated, there is nothing left to allocate.

 For now, you can ignore the *BUDGET ITEMS* section of this panel.
 This is explained in detail under `Budgeting`_: see `Creating and editing budget